FamilySearch/fs-js-lite/README.md

 he `callback` is a normal request callback that recieves `error` and `response` parameters.

-__`oauthResponse(callback)`__ - When handling the OAuth 2 response in the browser, call this method which is automatically extract the `code` from the query parameter and call `oauthToken()` for you.
-The method will return `false` if no code was found in the query paremeter.
-When `true` is returned it means a code was found and a request was sent to exchange the code for an access token.
-In that case you still must use a callback to check the response of that request and verify whether an access token was recieved.
+__`oauthResponse([state,] callback)`__ - When handling the OAuth 2 response in the browser,
+call this method which is automatically extract the `code` from the query parameter and call `oauthToken()` for you.
+The method will return `false` if no code was found in the query paremeter or when the optional state parameter is given and it doesn't match the state paremeter in the query. `true` is returned when a code was found and a request was sent to exchange the code for an access token.
+In that case you still must use a callback to check the response of that request and verify whether an access token was received.

 __`oauthPassword(username, password, callback)`__ - Use the OAuth password flow.
 Access tokens will be automatically saved in a cookie if that behavior is